spikehq/docs.spike.sh/what-is-spike.md

+---
+description: >-
+  Spike.sh is a simple incident management platform.
+We help you by alerting the right team members about incidents that affect your customer.
+---
 # What is Spike.sh?

 Spike.sh is a simple incident management platform.
 We help you by alerting the right team members about incidents that affect your customer.&#x20;